Rurik/FileInfo/README.md

 FileInfo
 ========

 This is a very basic file metadata gathering script, intended primarily for executables and DLLs.
 It was designed to make standardized output from multiple executable for indexing and referencing.
-It uses PEFILE to extract metadata from the executable, plus outputs the results of 'file' and 'signsrch'.
-It also relies upon a compiled fuzzy.dll (from ssdeep) to perform fuzzy hashing.
+It uses pefile (https://code.google.com/p/pefile/) to extract metadata from the executable, plus outputs the results of 'file' and 'signsrch'.
+It also relies upon a compiled ssdeep's fuzzy.dll (http://ssdeep.sourceforge.net/) to perform fuzzy hashing.
 A 32-bit precompiled version is provided here.

 ```
 File Name       : fuzzy.dll